PySimpleGUI/PySimpleGUI/readme_creator/readme.md

 PySimpleGUI will set a default focus location for you.
 This generally means the first input field.
 You can set the focus to a particular element.
 If you are going to set the focus yourself, then you should turn off the automatic focus by setting `use_default_focus=False` in your Window call.

+### TTK Buttons

+Beginning in release 4.7.0 PySimpleGUI supports both "normal" tk Buttons and ttk Buttons.
+This change was needed so that Mac users can use colors on their buttons.
+There is a bug that causes tk Buttons to not show text when you attempt to change the button color.
+Note that this problem goes away if you install Python from the official Python.org site rather than using Homebrew.
+A number of users have switched and are quite happy since even tk Buttons work on the Mac after the switch.

+By default Mac users will get ttk Buttons when a Button Element is used.
+All other platforms will get a normal tk Button.
+There are ways to override this behavior.
+One is by using the parameter `use_ttk_buttons` when you create your window.
+If set to True, all buttons will be ttk Buttons in the window.
+If set to False, all buttons will be normal tk Buttons.
+If not set then the platform or the Button Element determines which is used.

+If a system-wide setting is desired, then the default can be set using `set_options`.
+This will affect all windows such as popups and the debug window.

+### TTK Themes

+tkinter has a number of "Themes" that can be used with ttk widgets.
+In PySimpleGUI these widgets include - Table, Tree, Combobox, Button, ProgressBar, Tabs & TabGroups.
+Some elements have a 'theme' parameter but these are no longer used and should be ignored.
+The initial release of PySimpleGUI attempted to mix themes in a single window but since have learned this is not possible so instead it is set at the Window or the system level.

+If a system-wide setting is desired, then the default can be set using `set_options`.
+This will affect all windows such as popups and the debug window.

+The ttk theme choices depend on the platform.
+Linux has a shorter number of selections than Windows.
+These are the Windows choices:
+'default', 'winnative', 'clam', 'alt', 'classic', 'vista', 'xpnative'

+There are constants defined to help you with code completion to determine what your choices are.
+Theme constants start with `THEME_`.
+For example, the "clam" theme is `THEME_CLAM`

+You're urged to experiment with this setting to determine which you like the most.
+They change the ttk-based elements in subtle but still significant ways.

 ## Closing Windows

 When you are completely done with a window, you should close it and then delete it so that the resources, in particular the tkinter resources, are properly cleaned up.